-Lease terms: The Group has applied judgement to determine the lease term for those lease contracts that include a renewal or break option.
-The assessment of whether the Group is reasonably certain to exercise a renewal option or reasonably certain not to exercise a break option significantly impacts the value of lease liabilities and right-of-use assets recognised on the balance sheet.
-Extension options and break clauses are included in a number of the Group's leases.
-These are used to maximise flexibility in terms of managing the assets used in the Group's operations.
+Lease terms: The Partnership has applied judgement to determine the lease term for those lease contracts that include a renewal or break option.
+The assessment of whether the Partnership is reasonably certain to exercise a renewal option or reasonably certain not to exercise a break option significantly impacts the value of lease liabilities and right-of-use assets recognised on the balance sheet.